 Lighting for the whole grow room

 You probably already know that grow lights are the key to growing healthy plants (you can’t grow without light!).
 To make your plants realize their full potential you need to ensure that your plants have sufficient access to the light spectrum, which allows for photosynthesis.
-Think back to elementary school: photosynthesis is the process when plants convert light energy, carbon dioxide, and water into sucrose, glucose, and oxygen.
+Think back to elementary school: photosynthesis is the process which plants convert light energy, carbon dioxide, and water into sucrose, glucose, and oxygen.
 So, choosing the right lights is the first way of maximizing yields for indoor grow plants, although choosing the best quality light can be tricky.

 Check out our other blog posts for advice on different kinds of lighting.
 Choosing the most suitable lights for your plants will depend on a number of factors, such as the size of your grow room, your budget, and your production goals.
 To help you decide what grow lights are the best for your indoor grow, check this article “What type of grow light is best for indoor plants?”
 No matter which type of light you use, we recommend that you choose a full-spectrum lamp.